 After meeting with an architect to draw up plans for a remodel, our team ran the budget and came up with ideas to make it work.
-The tenants of course wanted separate front entries, so we consulted with a structural engineer early on to create the proper openings.
+The tenants wanted separate front entries, so we consulted with a structural engineer early on to create the proper openings.
 Special temporary columns were installed that had to be moved back and forth to support the entrances during renovations.
-Our team worked closely with the owner and architect to ensure this portion of the construction was done correctly.
+Our team worked closely with the owner and architect to ensure we did this portion of the construction correctly.
 A couple of the tenant suites also required coordination with mechanical and electrical engineers and an interior designer.

 This project was an excellent example of repurposing something to give it much value while also saving money for the owner.
-The community benefited greatly from the new complex, as it brought life back to an area that had been plagued by vacant buildings.
+The community benefited greatly from the new complex, as it brought life back to an area plagued by vacant buildings.
 Our team delivered the Northgate Plaza project on time and within budget.

 Ready to lay the groundwork?

 We’ve got a hard hat with your name on it.